DWDDover/SDV503-Assessment-3-Declan-Dover/Docs/Patient-profile-design.md

 1. Add new patient
 2. Remove a patient
-3. Display all patients
+3. View patient list
-4. Access patient profile
+4. Access and edit a patient profile

 #### Option 1 - add new patient